UW-INFO442-AU22/SaveTheArctic/Testing Protocol for SaveTheArctic.md

 3. Bugs we had:
     * Users still can be directed to other pages even if they are not loggin in.
     * Points not displayed correctly when being redirected from landing page.
+We fixed the first bug by changing the logic of log in feature where if a user is not logged in, all the page choices will direct them to the landing page.
+The second bug were fixed by querying user points value before user goes to the point page so that all values needed in the point page are prerendered.